 If you have inside knowledge about college recruitment fraud through your employment at a college, university, or recruiter, filing a qui tam lawsuit under the False Claims Act can put an end to the misconduct and enable you to claim a whistleblower reward.
 The qui tam lawyers at Jeff Newman Law have experience with how these lawsuits work and can help you take action.
 Contact us today for a confidential, free consultation.

 A Brief History Of College Recruitment Fraud

-If you have inside information about college recruitment fraud and wish to receive a whistleblower reward, you need to contact Newman & Shapiro.
-We will review the evidence you have and, if you are eligible, work with you to file a qui tam lawsuit.
+If you have information about college recruitment activity that may be defrauding the government, please contact us for a confidential consultation.
+We will review the evidence you have and, if you are eligible, work with you to file a compelling qui tam lawsuit.